2022 Return to Campus FAQ’s

 The decision to transition to a “mask-friendly” environment was made by the RMCAD COVID-19 Task Force, in collaboration with RMCAD’s Executive Administration.
 It is based on Colorado’s quickly dropping COVID-19 case rate and Colorado’s new public health order (issued on 2/28/22) which lifts the statewide mask mandate for indoor public spaces.

 The COVID-19 Task Force will continue to monitor COVID-19 outbreaks in the state and in the RMCAD community.
 If needed, we will reinstate prior health and safety protocols to stop the spread of COVID-19 on campus.

 RMCAD does not require temperature checks on campus as of Summer 2022.
 All temperature scanners have been removed from campus.

 We encourage you to bookmark this page to learn more about where you can find a vaccine.

 If you are a student and high-risk, or live with someone who is high-risk, or may need some flexibility due to childcare or child’s school-related issues, please reach out to your Academic Advisor to explore your options.

-Beginning in the Summer B term, June 28 2021, RMCAD will no longer be enforcing six-foot social distancing parameters throughout campus, in labs, or office spaces.
+As of June 28, 2021, RMCAD will no longer be enforcing six-foot social distancing parameters throughout campus, in labs, or office spaces.

 Students will be required to report any COVID-19 symptoms to the Dean of Students and employees are required to report to the Director of HR, so that we can support them with special accommodations and instructions.